Best time to visit Turkey

 Religious festivals in Turkey

 The most important religious festival is Ramadan (Ramazan in Turkish), the Muslim month of daylight abstention from food, water, tobacco and sexual relations.
 Otherwise, life carries on as normal during Ramadan, despite the fact that half the population is fasting from sunrise to sunset.
 Some restaurants close for the duration or severely curtail their menus, others discreetly hide their salons behind curtains, but at most establishments you will be served with surprisingly good grace.
-The Koran allows pregnant and nursing mothers, the infirm and travellers to be excused from obligatory fasting; immediately after dark there’s an orgy of eating (the iftar yemeği) by the famished in places public and private, and restaurants sell out of everything within an hour of sunset.
+The Koran allows pregnant and nursing mothers, the infirm and travelers to be excused from obligatory fasting; immediately after dark there’s an orgy of eating (the iftar yemeği) by the famished in places public and private, and restaurants sell out of everything within an hour of sunset.

 Kadir Gecesi (The Eve of Power), when Mohammed received the Koran from Allah, takes place between the 27th and 28th days of the month of Ramadan.
 Mosques – brilliantly illuminated for the whole month – are full all night, as it’s believed that prayers at this time have special efficacy.
 On Arife, the last day of Ramadan, it is customary to go to the cemeteries and pay respects to departed ancestors; many rural restaurants close that evening.

 The four-day Kurban Bayramı (Festival of the Sacrifice), in which the sacrificial offering of a sheep represents Abraham’s son Ishmael (a Koranic version of the Old Testament story), is marked by the massive slaughter of sheep and goats.
-Only wealthy families can afford to buy a whole animal, so part of the meat is distributed to the poor of the neighbourhood.
+Only wealthy families can afford to buy a whole animal, so part of the meat is distributed to the poor of the neighborhood.

 Religious festival dates